pius/rdf-mongo/README.md

  1. Find and fix the TODO markers in `lib/rdf/myrepository.rb`.
  1. Find and fix the TODO markers in `spec/my_repository.spec`.
 You may not need to do this if your repository needs no arguments to `new()`.
  1. Run the tests!
 Man, you're awesome!
+ 1. Iterate and improve!
+If your backend is better served by replacing some of the many methods that an `RDF::Repository` implments, replace them.

 To run tests, run: